-- 1. Open the Control Panel and double-click the System Icon. - 2.
-Click the "Device Manager" Tab.
-Double click on "SCSI controllers". - 3.
-Select "Tekram DC-395U/UW or DC-315/U PCI SCSI Adapter" entry and click "Properties". - 4.
+- 1. Start the Windows 98 Setup according to the Microsoft instructions. - 2.
+Open the Control Panel and double-click the System Icon. - 3.
+Click the "Device Manager" Tab, and Double click on the "SCSI controllers". - 4.
+Select "Tekram DC-395U/UW/F or DC-315/U PCI SCSI Adapter" entry and click "Properties". - 5.
 Click the "Driver" Tab and choose "Update Driver".
-The "Update Device Driver Wizard" appears. - Click "Next". - Choose "Search for a better driver than the one your device is using now (Recommended)" and click "Next". - 7.
-Select "Specify a location" and insert the Tekram Driver Disk into your floppy drive. - 8.
-Specify path as A:\WIN95 98. - 9.
-Select "Install one of the other drivers" and click on the "View List" button. - 10.
+"Update Device Driver Wizard" starts and provides several windows with choices.
+Follow the steps below to correctly install the device driver for Windows 98. - 6.
+After the Introduction window appears, click on the "Next" button. - 7.
+The Wizard provides a choice between having the Wizard search for a better driver than the one in use or displaying a list of drivers from a specific location.
+Choose "search.." and click on the "Next" button. - 8.
+The next window allows the user to specify which device(s) will be searched, and Specify path as A:\WIN95_98. - 9.
+The next window advises that you continue using the currently installed driver.
+Mark "Install one of the other drivers" and click on the "View List" button. - 10.
+The next window displays a list of drivers from the specified search devices and the currently installed driver.
 Highlight the driver of choice and click "OK". - 11.
-Click "Next". - 12.
+The previous window appears with the selected driver displayed as the driver to install.
+Click on the "Next" button. - 12.
 The summary window displays the driver of choice and the path to be installed from is brought up.
-Click "Next". - 13.
-Click "Finish". - 14.
+Click on the "Next" button. - 13.
+The Wizard summary window appears.
+Click on the "Finish" button. - 14.
 A "System Settings Change" dialog box appears.
-Remove the Driver disk from the drive and click on "Yes" to restart the computer.
+Remove the Driver disk from the drive and click on the "Yes" choice to restart the computer.

-10. SCO UNIX DRIVERS
+9. SCO UNIX DRIVERS

-This chapter explains how to install the SCO UNIX Boot Time Loadable Driver (BTLD) for Tekram PCI SCSI adapter DC-390.
+This chapter explains how to install the SCO Unix/OpenServer Boot Time Loadable Driver (BTLD) for Tekram PCI SCSI adapter DC-395.